 With respect to representing both parents and their children with respect to their estate planning issues, the attorney should specifically discuss how much information should be exchanged with the various clients.
 Is the representation a joint representation with free flow of information or separate representation of the parents and children?
 The attorney should have that discussion with both generations.
 For example, if the younger generation wants a separate representation, let them know that the attorney cannot tell them if the parents decide to disinherit them.
 If a joint representation is desired, with free flow of information, that should be confirmed in writing.
 The attorney should be sensitive to the fact that conflict situations can develop.
-For example, if a parent wants to simplify the plan and leave all of the assets outright to the children, but the attorney knows that a child has substance abuse issues, can that be disclosed?
+For example, if a parent wants to simplify the plan and leave all of the assets outright to the children, but the attorney knows that a child has marital problems, can that be disclosed?
+Or if the attorney knows that a child has substance abuse issues, can that be disclosed?
 A new example in the Commentaries specifically addresses doing estate planning for both parents and children: